josephg/noisejs/README.md

 This is a simple library for 2d & 3d perlin noise and simplex noise in javascript.
 Noise is [pretty](https://dl.dropbox.com/u/2494815/perlin/index.html).

 The library is pretty fast (10M queries / sec).
 But its still way slower than using a shader.
+For example, if you try and update an entire screen's worth of pixels, it'll be [slow](http://josephg.github.com/noisejs/demo3d.html).

 The code is based on Stefan Gustavson's implementation.
 Do whatever you want with it, etc.